janagyjr/tcgs-chillpack/readme.md

 ## Support Options
 You can find my pack on the [Twitch launcher desktop app](http://www.curse.com/) or on [Curse](https://mods.curse.com/modpacks/minecraft/273191-tcgs-chill-pack)

 Always get TCG's Chill Pack from official sources and you'll never have anything to worry about!
-Launching the pack from other launchers is not supported currently.
+Launching the pack from launchers other than Twitch is not supported currently due to certain mod incompatibilities.
+Am aware of at least one issue and am working to have it fixed if feasible.